devclahore/hackathon-tips/README.md

 ## Use starter packs

 Since you're on a time crunch at hackathons.
-It's always a good idea to avoid re-inventing the wheel and wasting time on the basics by using a "boilerplate" or a "starter pack".
+It's always a good idea to avoid reinventing  the wheel and wasting time on the basics by using a "boilerplate" or a "starter pack".
 They provide you a basic foundation to build your solution upon.
 There are tons of open-source, free to use and modify boilerplates/starter packs out there.
 Here's a small sample of what they're like:

 - [NodeJS (Express)](https://github.com/sahat/hackathon-starter)
 - [React JS](https://github.com/facebook/create-react-app)